 The more than 1,600 mother tongues found in India can be traced to the Indo-European, Dravidian, Sino-Tibetan and Mon-Khmer language families.
 There are a few language isolates as well, for example, the Kalto, or Nihali, language that is native to Maharashtra state.

 Most languages in India pertain to the Indo-Aryan or Dravidian language families.
 The former is a subdivision of the Indo-European language family and is spoken by 70% of the Indians, mostly in North India.
-While the Dravidian languages are only spoken by 22% of the population and are dominant in the South.
+Only 22% of the population (predominantly inhabitants of the South) speak the Dravidian languages.

-Each of the 28 states in India has one, two or even three official languages with each family of languages being spoken in anywhere from one to twelve states.
+Each of the 28 states in India has one, two, or even three official languages.
+Each family of languages is in use in anywhere from one to twelve states.
 As a result, many travelers in India experience culture shock as they come across different and contrasting community pockets of native peoples, and require in-person interpreters.

 Hindi and English are the two official languages of the Union of India.